Raul2718/FLUXSynID/README.md

 ## Installing

 The framework has been validated using **Python 3.11**.
-Both Linux and Windows OS are supported, with Docker image being the easiest to run. **Note: Only NVIDIA GPUs with [compute capability](https://developer.nvidia.com/cuda-gpus) >= 6.0 are supported**.
+Both Linux and Windows OS are supported, with Docker image being the simplest to run. **Note: Only NVIDIA GPUs with [compute capability](https://developer.nvidia.com/cuda-gpus) >= 6.0 are supported**.

 ### Linux/Windows/WSL (Shared Steps)